What is Naloxone?

-PHE guidelines have been published (and updated in February 2019) on the distribution of Naloxone were updated in February 2019.
+Public Health England guidelines on the distribution of Naloxone were updated in February 2019.
 The regulations state that anyone involved in delivering drug treatment services can now carry naloxone and make it available to others without a prescription.
 For example, a worker in a drug treatment service could supply naloxone to a family member or friend of a person using heroin.
 Naloxone kits are also available at needle exchanges and many community pharmacies.

 This video from the EMCDDA explains the reasons why increased naloxone availability is important and how the drug is being used throughout Europe.

 Naloxone kits should have guidance on how to use them included in the pack but if not, you can find instructions for administering the injecting kits here, and the nasal spray here, courtesy of naloxone.org.uk

 Take-Home Naloxone and the Prevention of Deaths from Heroin Overdose: Pursuing Strong Science, Fuller Understanding, Greater Impact (Dec 2021)